Energy Dissipation Preserving Physics Informed Neural Network for Allen-Cahn Equations

-Although the standard PINN (std-PINN) has been widely accepted and has yielded remarkable results across a range of problems in the computational science and engineering, it is not always capable of solving the Allen-Cahn equation, a typical example of phase field models, due to the sharp transition layers, evolution of the layers in time, and high sensitivity to the initial conditions.
-To develop the performance of PINN, the authors in \cite{YGeng_YTeng_ZWang_LJu_2024} use two specially designed convolutional neural networks (CNNs) and the loss functions correspond to the full-discrete systems obtained from finite difference methods in both space and time.
+Although the standard PINN (std-PINN) has been widely accepted and has yielded remarkable results across a range of problems in the computational science and engineering, it is not always capable of solving the Allen-Cahn equation, a typical example of phase field models, due to the sharp transition layers, evolution of the layers in time, high sensitivity to the initial conditions, or the choice of hyperparameters, including the learning rate, activation function, optimizer, loss function weights, and the width and depth of the neural network.
+To enhance the efficiency of PINN in solving Allen-Cahn type PDEs, the authors in \cite{YGeng_YTeng_ZWang_LJu_2024} use two specially designed convolutional neural networks (CNNs) and the loss functions correspond to the full-discrete systems obtained from finite difference methods in both space and time.
 Similarly, the multi-step discrete time models with adaptive collocation strategy are considered in \cite{HXu_JChen_FMa_2022}.
 The authors in \cite{CLWight_JZhao_2021} involve the idea of adaptivity in both time and space by sampling the data points, while in \cite{RMattey_SGhosh_2022}, the same neural network is retrained over successive time segments, while satisfying the obtained solution for all previous time segments.
 In addition, the system of the Allen-Cahn equation \eqref{allencahn} first reduced into a first-order problem and then the converted minimization problem is approximated by using a deep learning approach in \cite{ASingh_RKSinha_2023}.
 A theoretical perspective for the propagation of PINN errors is also given in \cite{GZhang_JLin_QZhai_HYang_XChen_XZheng_ITakLeong_2024} for the Allen-Cahn equations.